lisa-lumos/Snowflake/06-data-loading.md

 sf supports using SQL to query data files in an internal stage or named external (S3 etc) stage.
 Useful for inspecting the file content before loading / after unloading.

 ## Querying Metadata for Staged Files
 Snowflake automatically generates metadata for files in stages.
-This metadata is “stored” in virtual columns that can be:
+This metadata is "stored" in virtual columns that can be:
 - Queried using a standard SELECT statement.
 - Loaded into a table, along with the regular data columns, using COPY INTO (can only insert new rows, cannot modify existing row).